puetzp/vec2checkd/README.md

 `cargo deb`

-The .deb package also provides a systemd unit file and a default configuration file in `/etc/vec2checkd/config.yaml`.
+The .deb package also provides a systemd unit template file.
+See the next section on how to configure multiple instances of vec2checkd.

 ### Binary only